 Moderate to severe vasomotor symptoms of menopause in women with an intact uterus.
 Postmenopausal osteoporosis prevention.

-Apply 1 patch once weekly to lower abdomen (avoid waistline); rotate application sites.
+Apply 1 patch once weekly to lower abdomen or upper buttock (avoid breasts, waistline); rotate application sites.

 Estrogen + progestin.

 Undiagnosed abnormal genital bleeding.
 Known, suspected or history of breast cancer.
 Known or suspected estrogen-dependent neoplasia.
 Active DVT, PE or history of.
 Active arterial thromboembolic disease or history of.
 Known hepatic impairment.
 Known protein C, protein S, or antithrombin deficiency or other known thrombophilic disorders.
 Pregnancy (Cat.X).